SAP/jenkins-library/documentation/docs/configuration.md

     event template)
   - `ans:sourceEventId`: also set to the "Piper" correlation ID (can also be overwritten with the event template)
-  - `pipeline:stepName`: the "Piper" step name
+  - `cicd:stepName`: the "Piper" step name
-  - `pipeline:logLevel`: the "Piper" log level
+  - `cicd:logLevel`: the "Piper" log level
-  - `pipeline:errorCategory`: the "Piper" error category, if available
+  - `cicd:errorCategory`: the "Piper" error category, if available

 - `resource`: the following default properties are set by "Piper":